This post was originally written on June 19, 2013

 What is a Fire Sale?
 It is a sale of goods or assets at a very low price.

-Samantha here, with another installment of my rants which means: It’s Time to Get Real.
+It’s another installment of my rants which means: It’s Time to Get Real.

 In today’s rant, I want you to get your thinking caps ready and if you have a crystal ball, I want you to keep it nearby because I’ll need your help in predicting the future of Pullip.